discordjs/guide/guide/interactions/buttons.md

 ## Responding to buttons

-The `MessageComponentInteraction` class has similar methods as the `CommandInteraction` class.
-These methods behave exactly the same as on the `CommandInteraction` class:
+The `MessageComponentInteraction` class provides the same methods as the `CommandInteraction` class.
+These methods behave equally:
 - `reply()`
 - `editReply()`
 - `defer()`